cyberark/conjur-puppet/README.md

 **When using Conjur Enterprise v4 only**, you can use [conjurize](https://developer.conjur.net/tutorials/authorization/hosts.html) or a similar method to establish host identity before running Puppet to configure.
-This way Puppet master only ever handles a temporary access token instead of real, permanent Conjur credentials of the hosts it manages.
+This way the Puppet master only ever handles a temporary access token instead of real, permanent Conjur credentials of the hosts it manages.

 If a host is so pre-configured, the settings and credentials are automatically